turnabout/dotfiles/README.md

 ## Install
 1. Clone the repo in ~ directory: `git clone https://github.com/turnabout/dotfiles`
+2. Rename the cloned directory `dotfiles` into `.dotfiles`
-2. Run make.sh to correctly set up symlinks for all files
+3. Run make.sh to correctly set up symlinks for all files
-3. ???
+4. ???
-4. Profit!
+5. Profit!